 The Penong Cup is the main feature on a card of five races, which involve a Maiden Plate as well as events of different lengths, handicaps and prizes.
 The Penong Cup is 1,600 metres long with a benchmark of 54 and is handicapped.

 It’s also open to apprentices, and offers prizes of 3,500, 1000 and 500 Australian Dollars to those who place first, second and third respectively.
 There are full on-course betting facilities, and as always punters need to look at horse and jockey performance history, track conditions on the day, reliable tips from trusted sources and any other information they can find.
-If you perfer to place bets from the comfort of your own home, there are obviously scores of online betting options for desktop and mobile devices.
+If you perfer to place bets from the comfort of your own home, there are obviously scores of betting sites nz options for desktop and mobile devices.

 This smaller event should be considered a good practice ground for larger meets, with the opportunity to still take home a tidy sum.